 Export Controls/ITAR

 University of Alaska Anchorage (UAA) faculty, staff, students, and affiliates (including non-UAA consultants, collaborators, etc.) must comply with all applicable export laws and regulations.
 These guidelines specifically address the conduct of university activities subject to any of the following: the Arms Export Control Act, the International Traffic in Arms Regulations (ITAR), the Export Administration Act, the Export Administration Regulations (EAR), and all economic and trade sanctions administered and enforced by the Office of Foreign Assets Control (OFAC).
-Activities subject to export controls include, but are not limited to the transfer of controlled information, materials, software, technology or assets to foreign countries or to foreign nationals in the United States.
+Activities subject to export controls include, but are not limited to, the transfer of controlled information, materials, software, technology or assets to foreign countries or to foreign nationals in the United States.

-submit all signed forms* to the Office of Research Integrity and Compliance (ORIC) to be reviewed and approved by the Executive Director, Compliance.
+The UAA Executive Director Compliance and Commercialization (EDCC) is charged with oversight of all aspects of the UAA export management program.
+Please submit all signed forms* to the Office of Research Integrity and Compliance (ORIC) to be reviewed and approved by the EDCC.

 *Be sure to allow for up to two weeks processing time for the forms.